joehahn/cat-chase-grasshopper/README.md

 at which each strategy accumulates rewards:
 ![](figs/strategy_rewards.png)
-Note that he slow and fast strategies accrue rewards at nearly identical rates, while the smart strategy generates rewards 2.5 times faster.
+Note that he slow and fast strategies accrue rewards at nearly identical rates, while the smart strategy generates rewards about 2.5 times faster.

 :thumbsup: